rdkit/rdkit/Docs/Book/Overview.md

 - Tight integration with the [Jupyter](http://jupyter.org) notebook (formerly the IPython notebook) and [Pandas](http://pandas.pydata.org/).

 ### 3D
-- 2D-\>3D conversion/conformational analysis via distance geometry, including optional use of experimental torsion angle potentials.
+- 2D-\>3D conversion/conformational analysis via distance geometry, including optional use of experimental torsion angle potentials [9](#footnote9)
 - UFF and MMFF94/MMFF94S implementations for cleaning up structures
 - Pharmacophore embedding (generate a pose of a molecule that matches a 3D pharmacophore) [1](#footnote1)
 - Feature maps